 Dr. William T. Lewis, Sr.

-Dr. William T. Lewis, Sr., nationally recognized diversity and inclusion thought leader, and entrepreneur is an advisor and consultant to university presidents, and small to mid-size business leaders.
+Dr. William T. Lewis, Sr., nationally recognized people and culture thought leader, entrepreneur, and is an advisor and consultant to university presidents, and small to midsize business leaders.
 As founder and president of WillHouse Global, Lewis leads a team of organizational development experts who help companies create cultures of belonging where everyone thrives!

 As a former Chief Diversity Officer, Lewis has led diversity and inclusion efforts at three highly acclaimed colleges and universities-- Indiana University, Bridgewater State University and Virginia Tech University.

 Lewis earned his Ph.D. in Higher Education Administration from Indiana University, Bloomington, IN.
-He holds a master degree in social work (MSW ).
+He holds a master’s degree in social work (MSW).
 He has dedicated his entire professional life to living the spirit of his social work background by "providing a voice for the voiceless and creating inclusive spaces for each person to reach their full potential.”

 Vice President, Strategic Initiatives